 Long journeys (more than four hours) by plane, train, bus, car, etc, are thought to cause a slightly increased risk of DVT.
 This is probably due to sitting immobile and cramped for long periods.
 Blood flows more slowly, and collects in the legs when they are hanging down.
 Blood flowing slowly is more likely to make a clot.

 The risk of DVT from travel is small.
 Research studies suggest that there is about one DVT for every 4,656 flights that last for four hours or more.
-The longer the flight, the more likely you are to get a DVT.
+The longer the flight, the more likely you are to develop a DVT.
 It has to be stressed that the vast majority of travellers have no problems.
-Other risk factors are involved, so for most people, the chance of getting a DVT just from a long journey is very small.
+Other risk factors are involved, so for most people the chance of developing a DVT just from a long journey is very small.

-- Pulmonary embolus (a blood clot in the lung) occurs in a small number of people who have a DVT.
+- A blood clot in the lung (pulmonary embolus) occurs in a small number of people who have a DVT.
 An embolus is a part of a blood clot which breaks off and travels in the bloodstream.
-An embolus that comes from a clot in a leg vein will be carried up the larger leg veins to the heart, through the large heart chambers, but will get stuck in a blood vessel going to a lung (pulmonary embolus).
-This is serious, and can sometimes be fatal.
+An embolus that comes from a clot in a leg vein may be carried up in the bloodstream and can become stuck in one of the blood vessels of the lung.
+This is serious and can sometimes be fatal.

 - Long-term discomfort and swelling of the calf occur in some cases following a DVT (post-thrombotic syndrome).

-Who is at risk of having a deep vein thrombosis when they travel?
+Who is at risk of having a deep vein thrombosis (DVT) when they travel?

 - Having had an operation in the previous two months.

 - Having had a DVT or pulmonary embolism (PE) before.
 (If you have had a DVT or PE before and are still taking anticoagulant medication, you are not at a higher risk.)